 The Federal Government has passed numerous laws aiming to protect people from discrimination in the workplace.
 This can include employees of different ages, gender, ethnicity, physical ability, sexual orientation, religious belief, work experience, and educational background.

-The Fair Work Act 2009 prohibits an employer from taking ‘adverse action’ against an employee (and in some cases independent contractors or prospective employees) for certain reasons.
+The Fair Work Act 2009 prohibits an employer from taking ‘adverse action’ against an employee.
+Also, in some cases, independent contractors or prospective employees, for certain reasons.

 The general protections deal with: